 If have absolutely no information, then it would take a longer time to search but after the search, you would know the result.
 There is also a fee associated with this search and to get a duplicate of the original marriage certificate if one is found.
-You must bear in mind however, that not because the search may prove to be unsuccessful, means that he is not married.
+You must bear in mind, however, that not because the search may prove to be unsuccessful, means that he is not married.

-The marriage officer is required by law to have this submitted as failure to do so is an offence for which her or she can be prosecuted and if found guilty could be fined or sentenced.
+The marriage officer is required by law to have this submitted as failure to do so is an offense for which she or she can be prosecuted and if found guilty could be fined or sentenced.
 If you seek further information you may contact the Registrar General’s Department.

 Registrar General's Department